 Information can be found here, from most to least recent:

-UK Research Office/ UK Research and Innovation 'Factsheet: BREXIT and Continued UK Participation in EU Programmes for Research, Innovation and Higher Education' (updated 30 October 2019)
+UK Research Office/ UK Research and Innovation 'Factsheet: BREXIT and Continued UK Participation in EU Programmes for Research, Innovation and Higher Education' (updated on 2 March 2020)

 European Commission: Brexit ‘no-deal' preparedness: Final Commission call to all EU citizens and businesses to prepare for the UK's withdrawal on 31 October 2019 (4 September 2019)